Popham Colony: Fort St. George

 Fort St. George, named for the patron saint of England, was built on the headland of an area named Sabino, 10 mi south of what is now Bath, Maine, in the town of Phippsburg.

 On October 8, 1607, colonist John Hunt drew a plan of the colony.
 Hunt was listed in the colony's register as "draughtsman".
 His plan, titled "The draught of St Georges fort Erected by Captayne George Popham Esquier", was a surveyed and detailed picture-map showing a star-shaped fort, with ditches and ramparts, and with 18 buildings, including the admiral's house, a chapel, a storehouse, a cooperage, and a guardhouse.
 At Fort St. George it shows nine guns that ranged in size from demi-culverin to falcon.
 The plan was drafted when work on the site was just beginning, so it is unclear how much was actually built.

-As a result of espionage, Hunt's map was sold to the Spanish ambassador to England, Pedro de Zúñiga.
+As a result of espionage, Hunt's map was sold to the Spanish ambassador to England, Pedro de Zúñiga y de la Cueva.
 The map then passed to King Philip III of Spain, in 1608.
 In 1888, it was discovered in the Spanish General Archives in Simancas, having gone unnoticed by historians for nearly three centuries.

 Fort St. George was abandoned after 14 months of occupation.
 Most of the site is privately owned, but part of it is within the Fort Baldwin State Historic Site.
 Between 1994 and 2013 a number of archaeological explorations were done at the site.
 Archaeological excavations show some but not all of the buildings in the plan, and shallow ditches where defensive trenches are shown on the plan.
 No stonework was found, but many of the defenses are based on the natural geography.